Plymouth Cordage Company: History

 In January 1916, the company was seeing increased business in their busiest season, preparing twine for both local harvest and foreign countries at war.
 When wages stayed stagnant despite rising costs of living, Cordage workers, despite not being unionized, spontaneously walked out in the company's first strike, halting company-wide production.
 Local anarchists from Boston traveled to support the strike, including Luigi Galleani and Bartolomeo Vanzetti, who formerly worked at the factory and later blamed his staunch participation in the strike for being blacklisted in the region.
 Historians contest that the strike had such an effect on workers.
 After a month-long closure, the factory offered a modest increase in wages below the strike demand, to which the workers accepted and returned.

-Upton Sinclair's historical novel "Boston" has several chapters devoted to the company when his elderly heroine goes to work for the factory.
+Upton Sinclair's 1928 historical novel "Boston" has several chapters devoted to the company when his elderly heroine goes to work for the factory.

+The company's twine, Plymouth binder twine, popular among farmers, was the inspiration for the naming of the Plymouth brand of automobiles first produced in 1928.
+In the 1910s, its mill was the world's largest of its kind.

 Plymouth Cordage also operated a factory in Welland, Ontario.
 A detailed history of Welland operations can be found at the Welland Public Library Local History site.